block-hczhai/block2-preview/docs/source/user/basic.rst

 .. note ::

-    There can be a undetermined +1/-1 factor in Transition density matrices due to the relative phase in two MPSs.
+    There can be a overall undetermined +1/-1 factor in Transition density matrices due to the relative phase in two MPSs.

 The following input file computes the state-specific 2-particle transition density matrix for two refined A\ :sub:`1g` states: ::